UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

  * We don’t cover everything in class/lecture

- * Lecture is for just the hard parts
+ * Class/Lecture is for just the hard parts

+ * Class will be interactive with
+   * no electronics except to take notes (preferably with a stylus),
+   * will be working with neighbors so encourage some movement around the room once a week,
+   * will be calling people to share from a random draw from the notecards, and
+   * all questions about the course material and related CS topics are welcome.

  * We’ll talk very little about the code (just the interesting bits)

 In a graduate course, you are responsible for your own learning

- * Course evaluations from previous years: a few students want everything gone over in lecture.
+ * Course evaluations from previous years (from Tufts Comp 105): a few students want everything gone over in lecture.
 That’s not how things work in real life, and that’s not how things work here.
 We point you in the right direction and identify traps and pitfalls, and we find good problems for you to work on.

  * If you’re expecting to see everything in lecture, you have a couple of choices: change your expectations, or take a different course.